OliverNichols/selenium-example/README.md

 ### Requirements

-An **Ubuntu 18.04** VM with Python installed.
-This is unlikely to work on Ubuntu 20.04.
+An **Ubuntu 18.04** VM with Python installed and port 5000 open.

+*Note: This is unlikely to work on Ubuntu 20.04.*

 ### Setup